Book 8

 C) Which of these sentences are true (T) and which are false (F)?

-4. Jack often drove faster than the speed limit.
+4. Jack always drove under the speed limit.

-9. The policeman let Jack go because he thought, 'Perhaps that's a
+9. The policeman let Jack go after thinking.

 Text 232